Implementing a product-led growth strategy is a new trend for many SaaS companies. But, what does being product led actually mean?

 The following transcript has been altered for readability.

-Trisha Price: Thank you for having me today, it’s exciting and fun to share the story around my experiences and advice around how you really invest and scale a product team in a high growth business.
+Trisha Price: Thank you for having me at the CPO Series today, it’s exciting and fun to share the story around my experiences and advice around how you really invest and scale a product team in a high growth business.
 And so I’m excited to talk a little bit about some of those ideas and experiences that I’ve had today and also happy to just take questions.
 So really appreciate you having me.
 Today, my agenda, we’re going to jump right in because we don’t have a lot of time, I’m going to talk about two main different areas.
 First I’m going to talk about product-led, being product-led and how to utilize product-led strategies to drive both growth and efficiency.
 And then I’m going to switch gears a little bit and talk about team structure, culture, organization for scaling a product team.
 So let’s first start with the product-led piece.

 And first I’m going to answer the question, what is a product-led organization?
 For those that don’t know.
 A lot of times people associate product-led with product-led growth.
 And yes, product-led growth is a piece, things like freemiums and free trial versions and really that product-led sales motion.
 That is definitely a piece of being product-led but it goes well beyond sales.
-So another idea here around product-led, does being product-led mean a product management led company?
+So another idea here around product-led is, does being product-led mean a product management-led company?
 It can mean that but again, it doesn’t have to mean that, that’s one piece of being product-led.
 What product-led really means is putting your product at the center of the customer experience.
 So what do I mean by that?
 When you think about the customer experience, it’s not just the job to be done that they’re doing in your product, it’s their whole experience with you as a company and putting your product at the middle of that.

 So we talked about product-led growth in sales and we know things like lead generations and freemium, but then you move on to customer success and you think about things like onboarding and education and training and support.
 And then how do you think about things like renewals and cross- sell upsells or even things in marketing, like announcements of webinars or new features.
 And so this product-led movement or this product-led concept is really, how do you do all of those things from within your product?
 And so we know customers don’t want to leave the product for those experiences.
 And so here’s one example, product is the new marketing.
 So how do you get virality and people talking about your product?
 Well, maybe right when they do something within your product, one of your aha moments you say, “Can we count on you as a reference?”

 You should be able to segment those users and be able to find them and know who’s happy or know who just had an experience.
 Can you really double down and capitalize on that and ask them for a reference right there in that moment?
-Not a week later where they delete and forget about it, but when they’re super happy and engaged right within your product.
+Not a week later when they delete and forget about it, but when they’re super happy and engaged right within your product.
 That’s a great example of a product-led motion for marketing.
 Another one is onboarding.
 So we know that users who have taken part in formal onboarding tend to be much happier users than customers who have not taken part or users that have not taken part in informal onboarding.
 So how do you do onboarding?
-Well, there’s lots of ways, you can go on site and do training, you can have courses within your university, but you can also have in-app onboarding.
+Well, there are lots of ways, you can go on-site and do training, you can have courses within your university, but you can also have in-app onboarding.

 Okay.
 But you could counteract that argument and say, if people did use it, it would make my product stickier.
 If people did use it, it would solve a different job to be done that isn’t solved today.
-If people did use it, it would give them more value out of my product.
+If people did use it, it would give them more value for my product.
 If that’s your theory, then you want to measure that outcome.
-You want to say, “Yes, go ahead, invest, make this feature better.
+You want to say, “Yes, go ahead, invest, and make this feature better.
 But then here’s the outcome we expect out of it.
 We expect a 30% uplift in the usage and adoption of that particular feature or page.”
 That’s a great example of leveraging data for product decisions.
 Sometimes it’s the opposite, how do I use data, maybe, to sunset a product or to say we shouldn’t invest as much in that product?
 So that’s really another example of being product-led is using that data to drive your own product decisions and product strategies.

 And then once you do that and you have your product out, putting that product at the center of every experience from trial, to buying, to onboarding, to help, to renewal, to upsell.
 And really creating that whole flywheel of product-led across the life cycle of your customer’s journey.
 So switching gears a little bit from product-led and thinking about product-led strategies to drive making the right investments, gaining efficiency and scale in both sales and customer success to organizing your product team for scale.
 So I’m going to talk about this in sort of four buckets, one product areas, different areas or products that you might have in new product launches.
 I’m going to talk about commonality and platforms.
 And then I’m going to talk about product operations and the importance of product operations for scale.
 And finally finish on what I think is the most important piece is culture, because it is all about the people and attracting and retaining top talent for us as product leaders to be successful.

 So let’s first start on product areas in different concepts.
 First of all, I truly believe and I always set up my teams for focus.
 And how do you organize where you need focus?
 So organizing byproduct line, you want somebody senior enough to wake up every day and think about, how do I make this product successful?
-How do I coordinate across marketing and sales, go to market concepts along with my product roadmap and product execution.
+How do I coordinate across marketing and sales, go to market concepts along with my product roadmap and product execution?
 And so I typically have what I call general managers of product over each product line or each area within my products where we know we need focus and where they wake up every day and think about that product.
 And there is a different personality often and a different motion from people who can go zero to one and one to 10.
 Meaning, can I launch a new product?
 Which takes incredible fortitude and resilience, not letting anything stop you because launching a new product is hard.
-Versus continuing to, in a high growth environment, grow and maintain an existing product.
+Versus continuing to, in a high-growth environment, grow and maintain an existing product.

 And so that requires discipline around making sure you balance the voice of the customer and looking at that product data, the qualitative and the quantitative and being able to balance those decisions of keeping existing customers happy with, how do I enter new markets?
-Whether those are different global markets or maybe you’re moving up market into enterprise or down market or maybe you’re thinking about new modules to upsell.
-Grow and maintaining that existing product is a different motion than launching that new one.
+Whether those are different global markets or maybe you’re moving upmarket into enterprise or down market or maybe you’re thinking about new modules to upsell.
+Grow and maintain that existing product is a different motion than launching that new one.
 And so for me, when I think about organization, I try to think about the different people who are good at each of those things and keeping those separate as much as possible.
-And then I think about organizing for engineering efficiency and consistency versus organizing for end user delight.
+And then I think about organizing for engineering efficiency and consistency versus organizing for end-user delight.
 And I’m not trying to claim that there’s no intersection between them, but they are different.
 And here’s where I’ll give you an example.

 You can think about building common components, which we all do, but how far do you take that?
 Because if you know you need to do a similar action in two different products, you can build it once and use it twice.
 And that’s great, that gives us all efficiency and it means we maintain the code once, we build it once.
 But if the end users or the job to be done is different in those different products, they may need tweaks.
 And so there is a balance when you’re organizing your team, how much do you put in platforms?
 How much do you put in shared components?
 How far do you take those versus making sure you’re still focused on that end user delight and job to be done?
 Personally, I don’t think you can go all one way where you have each product organized and I don’t think you can really just create all shared components and just organize them into these different products.

 We as product people are all over the place.
 We have so many things to do and product operations can really help keep PMs focused on what’s most important.
 And so this is a survey that we did, which was, what was the signal or pain in your organization that made your company invest in a product ops role?
-And you can see, it was because we’re asking these PMs to do so many things that a lot of companies suffer from things like lack of transparency or how to manage releases and beta management?
+And you can see, it was because we’re asking these PMs to do so many things that a lot of companies suffer from things like lack of transparency or how to manage releases and beta management.
 How to make sure we have product training enablement?
 And then back to allowing PMs to focus on the plan.
 And so these are the reasons I believe product operations is such a key part of success when you look at a product organization.

-And they really can help you align and communicate and connect to the rest of the company, customer success and engineering.
+And they really can help you align and communicate and connect to the rest of the company, customer success, and engineering.
 Now there’s a warning here of being careful.
 What you don’t want to do is put your PMs sort of heads down in execution mode and not have them out with sales and listening to the field and talking to customer success.
 What you really want to do is help product ops, helps make that easier for them.
 Are they collecting the data that’s needed for these decisions?
 Are they raising up themes that they’re seeing or hearing in voice of the customer?
 But you do want to make sure that your product managers are still frontline, talking to customers and getting really that gut feel of what’s going on and being able to evangelize their product roadmaps and get feedback on them.
 But product ops is a big part of making that happen and making it scalable.

 So my final piece before I open it up to questions is around culture.
 So I put a little funny quote in here, “Culture eats strategy for breakfast, operational excellence for lunch and everything else for dinner.”
 Because I truly believe that hiring and retaining the best talent that you can find is what’s going to make it successful.
 We talked about all of those things that product managers do and all of the ways that product operations can help.
 And we talked about this new world of product-led strategies, which means your product organization is key to your company’s success.
 If you’re putting the product at the center of sales and marketing and customer success and support, that product team has to be best-in-class.
 And in order to do that, that comes down to culture.